-India's public holidays in 2021 will include gazetted and restricted days, as is the norm.
+India's public holidays include gazetted and restricted days, as is the norm.
 The country’s holiday schedule is divided across three classifications: gazetted, restricted, as well as state and union territory.
 Commercial establishments should note the schedule for the respective states where they are located.

 Companies doing business with state and government authorities, however, must note their respective holiday calendars.
 For example, government offices in the National Capital Territory of Delhi will be closed for 33 days in 2021.

 Overall, holidays in India are governed primarily through the following laws:

 - The Industrial Employment (Standing Orders) Act, 1946;

 - The National and Festival Holidays Act, 1963;

 - The Shops and Commercial Establishments Act.

 However, among these, The National & Festival Holidays Act is applicable to all establishments in the country, and mandates three holidays in India: Republic Day, January 26; Independence Day, August 15; and Gandhi Jayanti, October 2.
 Irrespective of the law a company, industry, or organization follows, or whether they are public, private organizations or MNCs, every entity must necessarily remain closed on these days.
 Organizations that need to work on those days need to take prior approval from concerned authorities.

 Many businesses in India close offices on the gazetted holidays and grant employees several optional holidays that they may select to observe a non-gazetted holiday of their choosing.